-Third Traditions Foundation
+Third Traditions LLC

-Furthering Cultural Aptitude Through the Study of Unconscious Bias
+Furthering Cultural Aptitude Through the Study of

 "If I ignore them (biases) and believe that I’m acting without them, without looking at them and testing that I’m not, then I could unconsciously or otherwise, be led to be doing the exact thing I don’t want to do…” Justice Soto Mayor

-Why the Name Third Traditions Foundation?
+Why the Name Third Traditions?

 The recovery movement founder balked at inviting people outside of his class, race or gender into his burgeoning fellowship of fraught addicts until an epiphany convinced him otherwise.